petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/using-file-expiration-and-review-dates.md

 Once saved, the system automatically checks for files that have reached their expiration or review date according to the set interval.

 !!! warning
-If you require this feature to be disabled, [blacklist](../../../system-administration/installing-and-managing-apps/managing-apps/blacklisting-osgi-components.md) the component.
+    To disable this feature, [blacklist](../../../system-administration/installing-and-managing-apps/managing-apps/blacklisting-osgi-components.md) the component.
 Do not enter zero or a negative number for the interval.

 ## Configuring Notification Emails